-The partners told us that a legionella risk assessment had been scheduled to take place shortly.
+We saw a legionella risk assessment had taken place in May 2015 and the practice had action plan to address the recommendations.
 Legionella is a term for particular bacteria which can contaminate water systems in buildings.
 The practice undertook regular tests of their waterlines.
 These and other measures were taken to increase the likelihood of any contamination being detected early and treated.